 Very often male Bettas are aggressive and they tend to fight each other.
 Because it is recommended to keep one male fish in the tank.
 You can keep two female fish with one male fish.

 Yes.
 Black orchid Betta can jump, especially if chased by an aggressive tank mate.
 Because your tank should have a lid that fits well.

 Are there Black Betta fish?

 Yes.
-There are several types of Black Betta such as Black Orchid, Black Ice, Black Melano, Black Lace, and the Black Devil.
+There are several types of them such as Black Orchid, Black Ice, Black Melano, Black Lace, and the Black Devil.
 The intensity and depth of the black vary among variants, and some are covered in blue, green, and steel with a grayish tinge.

 Is Black Orchid Betta rare?

-No, a they are not “rare”.
-You can buy high-quality Black Betta from breeders and aquariums.
+No, they are not “rare”.
+You can buy high-quality Betta from breeders and aquariums.